facero/sujets2021/README.md

 Athena is the X-ray observatory L-class mission selected by ESA to launch in early 2030s.
 Watch this nice X-IFU video [here](https://www.youtube.com/watch?v=mOf6WIDmi30).

 ## Internship/PhD subjects at CEA/Saclay: New multi-dimensional analysis methods for X-rays
+For questions and application contact me at **fabio.acero at cea fr**.
+Applications received before December 1st will be given full consideration.
 For each photon the position, energy, and time of arrival is recorded by the X-ray satellite.
 Therefore X-ray data are multidimensional (X, Y, Energy, Time) by nature.
 Here we propose to develop novel techniques to fully exploit the multidimensional nature of the data by combining blind source separation technique with feature learning [Bobin, Acero, Picquenot, 2019](https://ieeexplore.ieee.org/document/9022675/).
 The internship will take place at the astronomy department (http://irfu.cea.fr/dap/) can start mid-march for 3-5 months.